primus/primus/README.md

 #### Community

-Using Primus in production or created an awesome demo using the technology?
+Deployed Primus to production or built an awesome demo using the technology?
 We've set up a special [wiki] page for it where you can show your awesome creations or learn from demo and example applications how to use Primus.
-Checkout the wiki page out at:
+Checkout the wiki page at:

 https://github.com/primus/primus/wiki/Production